Skip to main content

 D1.3.
 Explain the role of quantitative and qualitative methods and sciences in describing and assessing a population’s health

 D1.4.
-List major causes and trends of morbidity and mortality in the US or other community relevant to the school or program, with attention to disparities among populations, e.g., socioeconomic, ethnic, gender, racial, etc.
+List major causes and trends of morbidity and mortality in the US or other communities relevant to the school or program, with attention to disparities among populations, e.g., socioeconomic, ethnic, gender, racial, etc.

 D1.5.
 Discuss the science of primary, secondary & tertiary prevention in population health, including health promotion, screening, etc